 26) Take in the views from the Tour Montparnasse

-Head up to the Observation Deck on the 59th floor of the Montparnasse Tower for a 360° view over Paris.
+One of the most impressive things to add to your Paris bucket list is heading up to the Observation Deck on the 59th floor of the Montparnasse Tower for 360° views over Paris.
 From here you’ll see what is arguably the best view of the Eiffel Tower in Paris.

 27) Take a trip up to the top of the Eiffel Tower

-With incredible views over the Paris skyline, visiting the top of the Eiffel Tower is on many people’s bucket list.
-After checking out the views, be sure to take a quick tour of Gustave Eiffel’s secret apartment.
+With incredible views over the Paris skyline, visiting the top of the Eiffel Tower is on many people’s Paris bucket list.
+After checking out the views, be sure to take a quick tour of one of the unusual attractions in Paris, Gustave Eiffel’s secret apartment.

 28) See the colours on Rue Crémieux

-It is said that La Rue Crémieux is the prettiest street in Paris.
+It is said that La Rue Crémieux is the prettiest street in the city, so be sure to add it to your Paris bucket list.
 Situated in the 12th arrondissement, this charming pedestrian street is known for its colourfully painted houses.

 En plein air…